Object-oriented Programming

 Interface came to resolve one object, multiple roles problem.
 They are like extreme abstract class:

-• a class can only narrate from 1 superclass (except class Object), but it can implement all the interfaces at once
+), but it can implement all the interfaces at once

 public interface Entity {